 Kidney And Ureteral Stones

 Kidney stones may pass through the ureters and get stuck.
-In such a case, the condition is known as ureteral stones.
+In such a case, the condition is ureteral stones.
 The disease is also characterized by blood that appears in the urine.
 Patients may experience pain during urination, as well.